 Injection testing verified that each injection rate delivered the complete 0.5 mL of solution within the required time.
-A calibration curve was developed for the FSR sensor based on initial reliability testing and subsequent force detection testing confirmed that all output force values over the typical injector force range were accurate within the required 20% error margin.
-Threshold value testing validated that the LED turned on when the FSR received at least 2.40 N of force.
-Following assembly of the entire injector, MSC viability testing verified that each injection rate kept MSC viability within 5% of initial cell survival, in congruence with typical intramyocardial injections.
-Overall design functionality was confirmed with a clinical MSC injection procedure simulation that demonstrated 0.5 mL of MSCs were properly delivered with both injection rates and that the FSR feedback system correctly displayed force values and alerted the user when threshold was exceeded.
+FSG sensor reliability and force detection testing confirmed that all output force values over the typical injector force range were within the required 5% error margin, containing an accuracy of 0.93% with a standard error of 0.26%.
+Threshold testing identified 4.10 N as the catheter obstruction value and validated that the LED turned on when the FSG received this force.
+Following assembly of the entire injector, MSC viability testing verified that the 30 and 60 second injection rates maintained MSC viability within 5% of initial cell survival, in congruence with typical intramyocardial injections.
+Overall design functionality was confirmed with bovine skeletal muscle and ex vivo porcine heart injections that mimicked the clinical procedure.
+They demonstrated 0.5 mL of MSCs were properly delivered with both injection rates and that the FSG feedback system correctly displayed force values and alerted the user when threshold was exceeded.
+By performing these injections with a pressure sensor, intramyocardial injection force and pressure values were also established.

-The design specification testing results validate the efficacy of the injection device, confirming its reliability and accuracy.
-The injector provides the required slow, consistent injection rates, maintaining cell viability and maximizing cell retention.
+The extensive design specification testing results validate the efficacy of the injection device, confirming its reliability, accuracy, and clinically informative research capability.
+The injector provides the required 30 and 60 second injection rates that maintain cell viability and maximize cell retention.
 Its automatic MSC delivery at the required flow rates and dwell time limits operator intervention, meeting design specifications and promoting its clinical applicability.
 The feedback system accurately receives and displays the force throughout each injection, correctly alerting the operator when catheter obstruction is imminent.
 As a result, it meets all feedback system requirements, providing a simplistic interface that assists the operator with each injection, increasing MSC injection procedural success.
-With the injection device, the user is no longer subject to hand fatigue and the susceptibility to rapid injections is removed, promoting procedural efficacy.
-This device is thus a critical component of improving the treatment of myocardial infarction and mitigating cardiac arrest risk.
+With the injection device, the user is no longer subject to hand fatigue and the susceptibility to rapid injections is removed, promoting clinical efficacy.
+Through identification of the catheter obstruction force value and procedural force and pressure ranges, the injector is a research modality that is guiding and informing clinical injections, enhancing their effectiveness.
+This device is thus a critical component for improving the treatment of myocardial infarction and mitigating cardiac arrest risk.